Lighting fixtures for the home: taking it room by room

 Floor lamps are beneficial for both their light and mobility.
 If you’re the type who’s constantly rearranging your rooms, set up a couple of floor lamps in the living room — with giant curved stems for an especially architectural look — and simply move them around as you desire.

 Families spend a lot of time in the kitchen so you want to make it a space everyone enjoys.
-A glass bell pendant or bubble lamp will work or, if you want to add some pizzazz, put up an artichoke chandelier.
+A glass bell pendant or bubble lamp will work or if you want to add some pizzazz, put up an artichoke chandelier.
 What could be more suitable for the kitchen than that!
+Some people enjoy a bit of nostalgia with steel barnyard lighting in the kitchen.
+Whatever your vision start shopping for mounted lights of all types to find one that fits into your personal comfort zone.

 For mum and dad’s room, you might want to stick with something more traditional, such as white ‘cotton ball’ fairy lights or, to indulge the romantic side of you, red roses or small butterflies.